bt997/PawPal/reflection.md

 - What part of this project are you most satisfied with?

+I was most satisfied with the conflict handling between different tasks.

 **b.
 What you would improve**

 - If you had another iteration, what would you improve or redesign?

+I would make the frontend more colorful.
+Right now it's kind of boring.

 **c.
 Key takeaway**

 - What is one important thing you learned about designing systems or working with AI on this project?

+The st.session_state was an interesting thing I learned and I didn't know that streamlit was stateless until I worked on this project.